mys-lang/mys/README.rst

 - Iterators do not (yet?) exist.

-- Rust-like generics.
+- Rust-like generic functions and classes.

 - Only packages.
 No stand alone modules.

 - Compiled to machine code.
 No interpreter.

-- Data races and memory corruptions are possible, but unlikely.
+- Data races and memory corruption possible, but unlikely.

 Tutorial
 --------